 What Does Chardonnay Taste Like?

 The aroma of chardonnay can be expansive.
-That is honey, tropical fruit, herbs, vanilla, nuttiness, stone, or oak.
-The flavor of a chardonnay often mirrors the region where it`s produced.
+That is honey, tropical fruit, green apple, herbs, vanilla, nuttiness, stone, or oak.
+The various flavor profiles of a chardonnay often mirrors the region where it`s produced.

 Depending on the way the chardonnay grapes are fermented you obtain two different kinds of flavors, round, buttery, tropical fruit flavored or crisp citrus fruit flavored wines.